Dead Boss: Episodes

-The series ended with many unresolved sub-plots and Helen no nearer to being released.
+The series ended with many unresolved storylines and Helen no nearer to being released.
 For example, her former fiancé has still not visited her in prison, nor explained his disappearance.
 We do not know what happened to the winning lottery money, why Helen's boss needed a forged passport, nor who is the owner of the body in the storage locker that we see in the final few minutes of episode 6.